 1.28 Encouraging community participation in service delivery To ensure that Council is striving towards its vision and mission Preparation of an IDP within the legal guidelines Prepare and submit the final 2019/2020 IDP to Council for approval by 30 June 2019.
-Date 30-Jun-18 - - Approval of the Draft IDP by Council by 30 March 2018.
-Approval of the Final IDP by Council by 2018-06- 30 Office of the Municipal Manager 1.29 INTERVENTIONS Effective community participation as promulgated in terms of Chapter 4 of the MSA no 27 of 2000 Ensure public participation during the IDP process by ensuring a total of 15 IDP/Budget roadshows takes by 30 June 2018 Number 15 IDP/Budget roadshows by 30 June 2018. - 13 IDP MEETINGS by 31 December 2017. - 2 IDP Meetings by 30 June 2018.
-Office of the Municipal Manager 1.30 CROSS CUTTING INTERVENTIONS Environmentall y friendly developments Ensure the reviewal and approval of the Spatial Development Framework by Council by 30 June 2019.
-Ensure the reviewal and approval of the Spatial Developmen t Framework by Council by 30 June 2019.
-Approved SDF by 30 June 2019.
-Date Approved SDF by 2019-06-30 Advertise and appoint service provider.
-Status quo report to be completed by 31 December 2018 Advertise draft SDF by 31 March 2019.
-Approval of Final SDF by Council by 30 June 2019.
-Office of the Municipal Manager Supporting the poor and vulnerable groups To facilitate the social development of marginalised Ensure effective gender, disabled and senior Ensure the effectiveness of marginalised group Number of Men's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services grou ups citizer struct ires بر mu m m within the unicipality by ensuring 1 Number of Women's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.31; 1.32; 1.33; Number of Youth Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.34; 1.35 Number of Disability Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services - Number of Widow's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.36 incio HIV, Infe dents of Open /AIDS Suk ections and Sa ation of uma nsure sitting LTT and war rooms eetings in all wards.
+Date 30-Jun-19 - - Approval of the Draft IDP by Council by 30 March 2019.
+Approval of the Final IDP by Council by 2019-06- 30 Office of the Municipal Manager 1.29 CROSS CUTTING INTERVENTIONS Effective community participation as promulgated in terms of Chapter 4 of the MSA no 27 of 2000 Ensure public participation during the IDP process by ensuring a total of 15 IDP/Budget roadshows takes by 30 June 2019 Number 15 IDP/Budget roadshows by 30 June 2019. - 13 IDP MEETINGS by 31 December 2018. - 2 IDP Meetings by 30 June 2019.
+Office of the Municipal Manager 1.30 CROSS CUTTING Environmentall y friendly developments Ensure the reviewal and approval of the Spatial Development Framework by Council by 30 June 2020.
+Ensure the reviewal and approval of the Spatial Developmen t Framework by Council by 30 June 2020.
+Approved SDF by 30 June 2020.
+Date Approved SDF by 2020-06-30 Advertise and appoint service provider.
+Status quo report to be completed by 31 December 2019 Advertise draft SDF by 31 March 202.
+Approval of Final SDF by Council by 30 June 2020.
+Office of the Municipal Manager Supporting the poor and vulnerable groups To facilitate the social development of marginalised Ensure effective gender, disabled and senior Ensure the effectiveness of marginalised group Number of Men's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services groups citizens structures structures within the municipality by ensuring 1 meeting per marganilised group per quarter.
+Number of Women's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.31; 1.32; 1.33; Number of Youth Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.34; 1.35 Number of Disability Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services Number of Widow's Forum meetings held 4 1 meeting 1 meeting 1 meeting 1 meeting Director Communit y Services 1.36 To reduce incidents of HIV/AIDS Infections and poverty.
+Implement Operation Sukuma Sakhe programmes Ensure sitting of LTT and war rooms meetings in all wards.
 LTT and War room meetings Monthly and war room meetings 3 LTT and 3 war room meetings Director Communit y Services

-1.37 Ensure community safety and security To implement Traffic Management services Implement traffic managemen t Ensure the implementatio n of effective traffic management through at least 2520 camera operating hours and the issueing of 1500 hand written tickets by 30 June 2019 Number of ticket issued 1500 hand written tickets to be issued by 30 June 2019 375 hand written Tickets to be issued 375 hand written Tickets to be issued 375 hand written Tickets to be issued 375 hand written Tickets to be issued Director Communit y Services 1.38 Ensure that 1440 drivers licences bookings are done by 30 June 2019.
-Number of drivers licence bookings Ensure that 1440 drivers licences bookings are done by 30 June 2019 360 bookings 360 bookings 360 bookings 360 bookings Director Communit y Services
+1.37 Ensure community safety and security To implement Traffic Management services Implement traffic managemen t Ensure the implementatio n of effective traffic management through at least 2520 camera operating hours and the issueing of 1500 hand written tickets by 30 June 2020 Number of ticket issued 1500 hand written tickets to be issued by 30 June 2020 375 hand written Tickets to be issued 375 hand written Tickets to be issued 375 hand written Tickets to be issued 375 hand written Tickets to be issued Director Communit y Services 1.38 Ensure that 1440 drivers licences bookings are done by 30 June 2020.
+Number of drivers licence bookings Ensure that 1440 drivers licences bookings are done by 30 June 2020 360 bookings 360 bookings 360 bookings 360 bookings Director Communit y Services